Chamodi-Karunarathne/php_blog_project/README.md

 - **Database errors**: check that the database and tables exist and that `config.php` contains the correct credentials.
 - **Uploads failing**: confirm that `uploads/` has proper write permissions and that `file_uploads` is enabled in `php.ini`.
 - **Missing assets**: clear your browser cache or ensure the `assets/` folder is accessible via the correct relative paths.
+- **Load more not working**: make sure `pages/load_posts.php` is accessible (and not blocked by server config) and that JavaScript is enabled in the browser.

 ## License
 This project is distributed under the MIT License.
 Feel free to fork, extend, and adapt it for your own blogging experiments.